 Read on to find out which tool is better for keyword research.

-The first glimpse of SEMrush’s keyword research capabilities can be found when you type in a keyword in the search box and the Keyword Overview report gives you a quick summary of all major keyword metrics for that keyword — monthly search volume, keyword difficultly, CPC, PPC competition, top-ranking pages, keyword ad history, ad copy, and more.
+The Keyword Overview report gives you a quick summary of all major keyword metrics for that keyword — monthly search volume, keyword difficultly, CPC, PPC competition, top-ranking pages, keyword ad history, ad copy, and more.

 - Topic Research